James-DataAnalyst/Tastebite-Food-and-Drinks-Dashboard-/README.md

 - ChannelTable: Defines various sales channels for order categorization.
 - Calculation Table: Includes pre-defined calculated measures and color indicators for visualization purposes.

-## Problem Statement
-The business needs a structured, data-driven approach to analyzing food product sales and understanding key performance indicators (KPIs) such as revenue trends, best-selling products, sales efficiency by employees, and sales performance by channel.
-The main problems addressed in this analysis include:
-- Identifying top-performing products and salespersons.
-- Understanding seasonal trends in sales.
-- Evaluating sales distribution across different channels.
-- Improving decision-making for sales strategies.

 ## Power BI Concepts Applied
 - Data Transformation: Power Query was used to clean and structure the data.
 - Data Modeling: Relationships between tables were established to ensure data integrity.